 If your looking to save money you don’t need to look far.
 There are many articles online with Money Saving Life Hacks on how to save on everyday items.

 There are also programs on Television showing how couples can significantly reduce their weekly shop.
 You will also be able to save money on luxury items.

-This is all good and well but from experience it when you see a great tip you soon forget or just fail to implement.
-So the first thing to do is get organised and get a notepad and pen, you use an electronic notepad on your computer or phone.
+This is all good and well but from experience, when you see a great tip you soon forget or just fail to implement.
+The first thing to do is get organised and get a notepad and pen.
+You could also use an electronic notepad on your computer or phone.